• Skip to primary navigation

 3. Tightly seal the aluminum foil around the ribs.
 Place on a baking sheet and put it into a preheated 325 F degree oven.
 Bake for 2 hours or until meat is tender.

-baked ribs on a baking sheet glazed with cherry cola sauce1
+Baked ribs on a baking sheet glazed with cherry cola sauce.

-Grill marks on ribs that have been glazed3
+Grill marks on ribs that have been glazed.

 1. I like to cut the large racks in half.
 It just makes it easier to handle on the grill.
 Especially if the ribs and beginning to fall off the meat.
 Brush the ribs with glaze on both sides.